shvarma/SoapServicesAutomation/README.md

 # SoapServicesAutomation

-SOAP with Attachments API for Java
+SOAP with Attachments API for Java (SAAJ)

 Calling a sample soap webservice with java